 other colleges to Central Normal College must have a transcript of all their credits sent to the Registrar's office before or on enrollment day.
-No student will be accepted by Central Normal College if he has been discharged by another college.
+No student will be accepted by Central Normal College if he has been discharged by another college, or if his scholarship is below a C average.